gs-gs/ha-igl-trade_portal/DEV.md

   $ flake8
   $ bandit -r trade_portal

-The helper pytest.sh will run unittests, mypy check and flake8 check.
-Coverage is also updated each test run.
+Coverage is available in ``htmlcov`` directory and is updated each test run.

 ### Translations

 We use https://django-amazon-translate.readthedocs.io/en/latest/installation.html library to ask AWS Translate to make the translations for us.
-It saves times, but the translations can look dumb in some places.
-Although it's easy to fix the most irritating ones manually.
+It saves time, but the translations can look dumb in some places.
+The most irritating ones are supposed to be fixed manually.

 To update them: